List of 2022 FIFA World Cup controversies: Accommodation

 In the days leading up to the tournament, videos emerged of the tournament accommodation, which consisted of shipping containers, some with a curtain leading to the exterior instead of four solid walls, and portable air conditioners.
 This accommodation cost over $200 a night.
-A Greek salad which costs $10, consisting of a small amount of lettuce, one slice of cucumber, and no feta, served in a foam container was criticized as expensive and unpalatable.
+A Greek salad which costs $10, consisting of a small amount of lettuce, one slice of cucumber, and no feta, served in a foam container was criticised as expensive and unpalatable.
 These criticisms led to comparisons to the ill-fated Fyre Festival.
-Alcohol, where available, is expensive, with beer being $13.73 for 500ml.

 One official fan village, comprising hundreds of shipping containers, still resembled a building site less than two days before the first World Cup match.
 People who had stayed in another village complained about the air conditioning and beds: "It has been hell.
 The air con in the cabin barely works and sounds like a [fighter jet] is taking off....
 [The beds] are rock hard so you might as well sleep on the floor."
+However, article published by CNN during the World Cup claimed that the supporters who were on a budget and were unable to afford what's on offer from hotels, eight fan villages provide “casual camping and cabin-style” options.
+“There are so many cabins and containers and there's a big screen that we can all watch the games together.”
+Fei Peng, from China, who was there to watch over 30 World Cup games, told CNN Sport.

 Due to these issues, which Qatar officials say were caused by "owner and operator negligence", Qatar offered refunds to fans "severely impacted" by the issues.